 The School of Primary, Community and Social Care formed in August 2019, in recognition of the gaps between primary care and social care.
 By uniting world-leading research from the former Research Institute for Primary Care and Health Sciences, with experienced teaching staff from Social Work and Counselling, we hope to break down traditional boundaries and help shape the future of the primary, community and social care.

 We offer a taught undergraduate programme in Social Work, as well as taught postgraduate programmes in Social Work and Counselling, which are delivered by a team of experienced teaching staff.
-The MA in Social Work is accredited by the Health and Care Professions Council, and the MSc in Counselling and Psychotherapy is accredited by the British Association for Counselling and Psychotherapy (BACP)
+The MA in Social Work is accredited by Social Work England, and the MSc in Counselling and Psychotherapy is accredited by the British Association for Counselling and Psychotherapy (BACP)

 Each programme offers students the opportunity to gain real-world experience through placements across various sectors, ensuring that they are equipped with the relevant experience and skills needed to become life-long learners.